keepkey/keepkey-bitcoin-only/docs/github-workflows-signing.md

 - Provide user confidence

 ## Troubleshooting

+### Build Fails Due to Missing Dependencies
+- **Protocol Buffers Error**: The workflows automatically install `protoc` (Protocol Buffers compiler)
+- **Platform-specific dependencies**: Each platform installs its required dependencies automatically
+- Check the dependency installation steps in the workflow logs if builds fail

 ### Build Fails Due to Missing Credentials
 - Check the "Check signing credentials" step in the workflow logs